ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-aws-gateway/agent-security-aws.md

 TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA256

-For additional information, see [Deploy agents - advanced functionality](/docs/central/connect-aws-gateway/deploy-your-agents-1/).
+For additional information, see [Reference - Agent configuration](/docs/central/connect-aws-gateway/deploy-your-agents-1/).

 The full list of cipher suites is extensive, and many may not be supported by the various servers.
 The cipher suites listed above are generally considered to be the most secure (at the time of this writing).
 Here is a full list of cipher suites that the agents allow for configuration: